heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 Since the contents of the `GuidanceManeuverView` may vary in height, it is recommended to _not_ set a fixed layout height.
 Note that all guidance components wrap their content without an additional padding.
 This allows us to specify the desired value in our layout.

 In addition, we also want to show a map during guidance to let the user orientate where we currently are.
-This results in the following vertical `LinearLayout`, where the `GuidanceManeuverView` is placed above the `MapFragment`:
+This results in the following vertical `LinearLayout`, where the `GuidanceManeuverView` is placed above the `AndroidXMapFragment`:
 ```xml
 <LinearLayout
     xmlns:android="http://schemas.android.com/apk/res/android"